yoyotv/Image-derain-via-CGAN/README.md

 * Pre-train the discriminator test accuracy up to 90% and 80%, Then just update the generator.
 The results are bad.
 It seems like the generator could not fight against the discriminator.
 We must take turns training discriminator and generator.

-## Acknowledge

-I want to thank [gsdndeer](https://github.com/gsdndeer) who worked with me.
-We develop this repository together.

 ## References